13.8 Billion Years and Counting:

 Climbing a rainbow stairwell, visitors can play an iridescent keyboard to learn about the electromagnetic spectrum or ponder the inner workings of the brain from a squishy pink beanbag.
 Patterned fabrics and murals make each room its own immersive environment.
 It’s easy to fall into a reverie of timefulness – a sense of wonder at the expansive universe, brought closer to our fingertips.

 After a two-year hiatus, the Naturalist’s Notebook is reopening under new ownership.
-Restauranteur Michael Boland, with his partners and artist Jordan Chalfant, have worked tirelessly over the past year to bring the shop back to life, restoring its original exhibits and developing new programs for the summer.
+Restauranteur Michael Boland has worked with his partners and artist Jordan Chalfant to bring the shop back to life, restoring its original exhibits and developing new programs for the summer.
 Both College of the Atlantic alumni, Michael and Jordan are passionate about natural history and eager to help others find new ways to connect to the natural world.

 “Being outside in the woods and rivers and sea is great for kids, but there is also our intellectual “bookish” side that the Notebook really feeds in a different way,” shares Michael.
 “Certainly, we hope to give children and adults alike that additional way to connect to our natural world, whether that be engaging in an art workshop, identification of different plants or animals, or attending a talk about the night sky and learning how best to spot constellations and meteors.”